 Every case has its own set of circumstances, though, so each one needs to be reviewed carefully.
 Was the victim on public or private property?
 Was their presence lawful?
 Where was the animal?
 Where was the owner?
 Did the victim do anything to provoke the dog?
 Was the dog working?
 How serious is the injury?

 It sounds like such as simple thing: A dog bit you.
 But changes in the law – and the details of the circumstances surrounding the incident, can make such an event much more complex than you think.
-If you’ve been bitten by a dog, you need to talk to a Denver personal injury lawyer as soon as possible.
+If you’ve been bitten by a dog, you need to talk to a lawyer in Denver as soon as possible.